khval/AmosKittens/README.md

 There is no such thing as abandonware in copyright laws, just because its not on sale does man you have right to distribute commercial software. what suggest is linking to official sites that have right download software from, or a provide links to sites where you can buy it.

 Amos Kittens is only legal because the patents if any have expired, they are limited to 20 years.
-"Amos" is a common name like Stave or Fredrik, so should not a issue to use.
+"Amos" is a common name like Stave or Fredrik, so should not be a issue to use.

 Amos kittens was started after XAMOS author Stephen Harvey-Brooks (Mequa) of JAMOS/XAMOS passed away in 2015, he was responsible for different AMOS like interpreters.
 XAMOS was another attempt to revive the AMOS Basic language.
 As no one was carry the flag at time.